How search engines work for your business in 2021

 Long-tail keywords work well for ranking in search results because they're less competitive to rank for than short-tail keywords while still generating most of your site's traffic.

-Building a link building strategy
+Build a link building strategy

 Your link building strategy involves techniques that encourage other sites to link to your site.
 Much of your link building strategy will center around producing content that your readers find valuable.
 If you create good content, people will be more willing to link to it.